Generic Name: daratumumab (DAR a TOOM ue mab)

 a history of herpes zoster (also called shingles).

 Using Darzalex during pregnancy could harm the unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Tell your doctor if you are pregnant or if you become pregnant.
 Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 months after your last dose.

 It is not known whether daratumumab passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.